Specialism

 When do I need planning permission on agricultural land?

-• Development for agricultural purposes
+• Proposals for agricultural reasons

-• Development for rural worker housing; and
+• Proposals for rural worker housing

 Getting planning permission for agricultural reasons